Two Purple Figs

 North African spinach and lentil stew -pin

 This thick and savory spinach and lentil stew is as simple as can be.
-Very few ingredients, all in one pot for less than 30 minutes, and it keeps you full for a long time!
+With very few ingredients, this meal is cooked all in one pot for less than 30 minutes, and it keeps you full for a long time!

 You see my mom used to make it when I was a kid and I resented tasting it just by the look of it.
 Horrendous I know.

 Especially now that I keep pushing my kids to “just taste” anything even if it doesn’t look familiar.
-I’m hoping one day they won’t judge food by the look of it like I did lol
+I’m hoping one day they won’t judge food by the look of it like I did lol.
+Now that I’m an adult it looks so much better than I remember!

 This recipe is actually a really old one, and it’s very popular in North Africa so I made it as is without changing or twisting a thing about it.